-For the correct operation of self-healing loop topology, it is essential that the external switches in the network support the RSTP protocol and that it is enabled in the switches.
+For the correct operation of redundant loop topology, it is essential that the external switches in the network support the RSTP protocol and that it is enabled in the switches.
 Otherwise, connecting the loop topology can cause problems to the network.
 The protection relay itself does not support link-down detection or RSTP.
-The ring recovery process is based on the aging of the MAC addresses, and the link-up/link-down events can cause temporary breaks in communication.
-For a better performance of the self-healing loop, it is recommended that the external switch furthest from the protection relay loop is assigned as the root switch (bridge priority = 0) and the bridge priority increases towards the protection relay loop.
+The ring recovery process is based on the aging of MAC addresses and link-up/link-down events can cause temporary breaks in communication.
+For better performance of the self-healing loop, it is recommended that the external switch furthest from the protection relay loop is assigned as the root switch (bridge priority = 0) and the bridge priority increases towards the protection relay loop.
 The end links of the protection relay loop can be attached to the same external switch or to two adjacent external switches.
-A self-healing Ethernet ring requires a communication module with at least two Ethernet interfaces for all protection relays.
+Self-healing Ethernet ring requires a communication module with at least two Ethernet interfaces for all protection relays.

-Figure 8: Self-healing Ethernet ring solution
+Figure 10: Self-healing Ethernet ring solution